razkoller/roseberry-challenge/readme.md

 - Docker & Docker Compose
 - Containerized services

+## A word about my usage of AI when developing it:

+AI is used throughout my workflow.
+My personal AI of choice for programming is Claude.AI.
+I use both the Claude desktop app and Claude Code which is integrated into my IDE (which is WebStorm).

+I use AI for planning and for shortcuts when I have to write standard or common code, which when building a CRUD application does happen a lot.

+In this case I started by showing Claude the assignment and asking for recommendations on structure and strategy.

+The second stage is what I call 'the grilling'.
+I go over the suggestions and I ask questions about each of them.
+I ask it why it chose this way and not another way, is it common practice, is it best practice, what would be the alternatives.

+Then I start building.

+I prefer to use AI as a shortcut when I have to write a bunch of NodeJS/Express files which are common and don't change much in projects like that (for example, server.ts or config/database.ts, or routes/index.ts, etc...), or when you need to quickly fillout a bunch of attributes, like when writing Swagger's config file.

+So after creating the structure and starting the files, I used Claude Code to quickly complete them.
+For that I tell Claude what I am trying to achieve and it looks at the structure and suggests edits and additions.

+For simple one/two components or files I would usually allow edits to be approved automatically, then follow up with questions or make any changes to the code myself.

+When it's something like this, when I need it to generate code in multiple files, I prefer to look at the suggestions before I approve them.
+Which is what I did in this case.

+## No Migrations ##

+This is an interesting bit I thought I'd mention.
+Claude suggested to add a try/catch block to the initDatabase function in /config/database.ts, where we check if the tables exist, and if not - create them.

+I thought it was a weird suggestion, as the more obvious way would be to have migrations, and not try to build the tables every time the app begins.

+Claude justified its choice by pointing out that the task description clearly states:

+`"After cloning, the project should run using a single command: docker compose up --build"`

+So that was its solution.

+Which I found very funny.
+I said to it that it could have just added the migrations to the docker build and it would also satisfy the 'one command' requirement, which it agreed with me about.
+But it said this way was simpler.

+So I'm leaving it in, expressing that I would have gone a different route, as a demonstration of why the 'grilling' stage is so important, and how AI can be too literal at times or come to not the best conclusions.
+Which is why the human touch is still needed...

 ## Prerequisites

 Before running this application, ensure you have the following installed: